interledger-deprecated/ilp-kit/docs/Routing.md

 Alice now wants to buy a book from Bob, for 10 UCR.
 Her remaining trustline balance of 10-5 is insufficient.
 So Alice will try to top up her trustline with Bob first, through Charlie.
 Let's look at all the landmarks and how routes for them appear in each node's routing table:

-* Each node landmark can be routed to and from with unlimited amounts from that node itself, so the following six entries exist, marked 'self' below.
+* Each node landmark can be routed to and from with unlimited amounts from that node itself, so six entries exist for that, marked 'self' below.
 * Then there are the two-hop routes, like Alice -> Bob -> Charlie, which are limited by the max amount the second node is willing to pay to the third one.
 In practice, they are also limited by what the first node is willing to pay the second one, but that limit is applied on-the-fly, and not recorded in the routing table.
 Two-hop routes are marked '2 hop' below:

 `user_id` `landmark` `approach` `contact_id`  `max_to` `max_from`